gbmhunter/blog/content/electronics/components/magnetic-rotary-position-sensors/_index.md

 TMR: Tunneling Magneto Resistive technology (Infineon).
 High sensing sensitivty and high output voltage, no need for internal amplifier.

 Tunnel magnetoresistance is an extension of spin-valve GMR[^wikipedia-giant-magnetoresistance].

+## Further Reading

+If you are interested in dirt-cheap, basic rotation sensors for things like user interface knobs, you might want to use a [potentiometer](/electronics/components/potentiometers-and-rheostats/).
+Another way of measuring rotation is an [optical encoder](/electronics/components/encoders/).

 ## References